francescogabbrielli/beacons/README.md

 	(DataManager) and the server is the remote repository

-## 1. When the app is installed a background service will start whenever the bluetooth is turned on
+## 1. When the app is installed

+A background service will start whenever the bluetooth is turned on

 The purpose of the service is to discover bluetooth devices and, if they are managed by the current user/shipment, to connect to them establishing bidirectional GATT interaction